 * (if different than the destination)

 The Rockfish Gap Hawk Watch begins each year around the middle of August and runs through the end of November.
-Jointly coordinated by Brenda Tekin and Victor Laubach, it is held on the grounds of the Inn at Afton, located on the southern side of Rockfish Gap in the Blue Ridge Mountains, right off I-64 exit 99 (at the intersections with Rt 250, the southern end of the Skyline Drive and the northern end of the Blue Ridge Parkway) just 5 miles east of Waynesboro and 20 miles west of Charlottesville.
+Coordinated by Victor Laubach, it is held on the grounds of the Inn at Afton, located on the southern side of Rockfish Gap in the Blue Ridge Mountains, right off I-64 exit 99 (at the intersections with Rt 250, the southern end of the Skyline Drive and the northern end of the Blue Ridge Parkway) just 5 miles east of Waynesboro and 20 miles west of Charlottesville.
 The hawk watch provides panoramic views of the gap and both the Shenandoah Valley to the west and the Piedmont Region to the east.
 Be sure to bring your binoculars, a lawn chair and sunscreen!
 We'd love to have you visit and experience the raptor migration (and help us spot the hawks)!

 For further information or questions please visit the Web site: www.rockfishgaphawkwatch.org!